Installing Ocean Tools¶

 The simplest way to start is to install dwave-ocean-sdk for the full suite of Ocean tools.

-Alternatively, you can clone dwave-ocean-sdk repo and install the SDK to your virtual environment; for example:
+Alternatively, you can clone the dwave-ocean-sdk repo and install the SDK to your virtual environment; for example:

 Note: To install a particular tool within the SDK only, follow the link to the GitHub repository for the tool, as listed in the navigation bar, and follow the installation instructions on the README file.

-For a full and easy development experience it is recommended that before you start writing code, you complete the setup of your environment with two last steps:
+For a full and easy development experience it is recommended that before you start writing code, you complete the setup of your environment with these last steps:

 Install Contributor Ocean Tools